New Year's

 Eligibility

-Auditions for the Zeitgeist Dance Theatre Trainee Program and Summer Training Programs
+Auditions for the Zeitgeist Dance Theatre Trainee Program and Summer Intensives & Workshops

 Along with the exceptional training you’ll receive from our faculty, there’s another important reason to attend the New Year’s Training Camp!

-Our intensive is a designated audition location for the Zeitgeist Dance Theatre Trainee Program, as well as scholarship awards for Francisco Gella’s Ballet+ (beyond technique) intensive in Miami, the New Century Dance Project Choreographic and Performance Workshop, and early admission offers to the Preprofessional Dancer Institute.
-All of these programs will be held between June and September 2023.
+Our intensive is a designated audition location for the Zeitgeist Dance Theatre Trainee Program, as well as scholarship awards for Francisco Gella’s Ballet+ (beyond technique) intensive in Miami and Hawaii, the New Century Dance Project Choreographic and Performance Workshop, and early admission offers to the Preprofessional Dancer Institute.
+All of these programs will be held between June and September 2025.

 There’s nothing extra you need to do when enrolling in NYTC and there is no extra cost if you’d like to audition.
 Our staff will reach out to everyone who has enrolled before the program begins to find out if you’d like to register for the audition.